Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 9? [Spoilers]

 Racist Much?

 We go back to the drunken night, as we see Tony and Camila kissing on the bus.
 Later on, he claims Camila pulled his face to hers and kissed him.
 He definitely did not try and stop her, that is for sure.
 At the house, the guys are talking about taking strong players out versus weak players.
 Leroy said he wants to “take him out” and “take her out.”
-Camila walks through and hears this and thinks Leroy was talking about her, for some reason.
-She goes off on him, including comments regarding his race.
+Camila walks through and hears this and thinks Leroy was talking about her for some reason.
+She goes off on him, including spouting comments regarding his race.
 It is way inappropriate and everyone in the house thinks she is in the wrong.
 Producers take her to a hotel for the night, but after she wreaks havoc in the house.

 ????Boohoo????